ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 This page will guide you to start your own Avalanche Validator through Avalanche-CLI with only 1 command!

+Currently, we are only supporting Fuji network with Mainnet support coming in the near future!

 :::warning

 ALPHA WARNING: This command is currently in experimental mode.
 Proceed at your own risk.